apache/flink/docs/dev/stream/operators/windows.md

 then there will be 1000 window instances that each have their own keyed per-window state.

-There are two methods on the `Context` object that a `process()` invocation receives that allow access to the two types of state:
+There are two methods on the `Context` object that a `process()` invocation receives that allow access two the two types of state:

  - `globalState()`, which allows access to keyed state that is not scoped to a window
  - `windowState()`, which allows access to keyed state that is also scoped to the window